ridleyjack/instant/README.md

 Look at listprod and listprodForm for an example.

 **Other Notes**
 If anybody doesn't like doing the coding stuff they can focus more on making the site look good.
-You would most just need to play around with the .css and html and maybe make some graphics or something.
+You would mostly just need to play around with the .css and html and maybe make some graphics or something.